hackutd/jury/docs/docs/contributing.md

 jury-dev-backend   | [GIN-debug] HEAD   /favicon.ico              --> github.com/gin-gonic/gin.(*RouterGroup).StaticFile.func1 (7 handlers)
 ```

-### [Alternative] Offline database development
+### [Alternative] Local database development

-If you don't want to create a MongoDB instance or don't want to work online (this only is viable if you've downloaded the packages before), you can use the offline development version.
+If you don't want to create a MongoDB instance or don't want to work online, you can use the local database development runtime.
+Note that this only works offline if you've **downloaded the packages before** (ie. you need to run this with a connection at least once).

 Copy `.env.template` into `.env` and fill in the environmental variables (see [environmental variables](/docs/reference/envs) for more details).
 Instead of defining `MONGODB_URI`, you should define the following variables: